 A 2016 Phase 1 drilling program consisted of 2 core holes for a total of 624 metres at the Russ area - the only area that was permitted for Phase 1 drilling that year.
 The holes encountered thick zones of anomalous gold and pathfinder elements and provided important data on stratigraphy and structure that will help guide future drilling.
 Targeting continues on other target areas including Deep Quito, Aspen, and Q-4.
-A Phase 2 reverse-circulation drilling program is planned for the Deep Quito target during the summer of 2018, with the permit recently received subject to posting of a bond.
+A Phase 2 reverse-circulation drilling program has been developed for the Deep Quito target, with a permit received subject to posting of a bond.